 Learning about soldiering at the National Roman Legion Museum

-Completed in 1799, the Fourteen Locks Canal and Heritage Centre is an ingenious flight of 14 locks and is one of the world’s finest examples of the canal engineer’s art, raising the water level by 50m, supported by a series of ponds, sluices and weirs to control the water supply.
-Today it’s simply a lovely place to go for walks along the canal tow path, to enjoy the wildlife and surrounding countryside, which includes the Allt-yr-Yn Nature Reserve.
+Completed in 1799, the Fourteen Locks Canal and Heritage Centre is an ingenious flight of 14 locks and is one of the world’s finest examples of the canal engineer’s art.
+Raising the water level by 50 m, it is supported by a series of ponds, sluices and weirs to control the water supply.
+Today, it’s simply a lovely place to go for walks along the canal towpath, to enjoy the wildlife and surrounding countryside, which includes the Allt-yr-Yn Nature Reserve.

 leaf sculpture and grass in foreground with canal and trees in background.